Denial of VA Disability Claims – What you need to know

-Denial Error Rate is Very High
+Error Rate in Claim Processing is Very High

 The Department of Veterans Affairs (DVA) admits that it makes a lot of errors when evaluating VA disability claims.
 However, it doesn’t officially agree with the magnitude of the problem.
 The DVA has stated that it has an error rate of 14%.
 The Center for Investigative Reporting analyzed a group of claims and found an error rate of closer to 38%.

 In response to much media and Congressional attention to the problem with errors, the DVA claims it has reduced its error rate to 12% in FY 2016.
 In a recent sampling at the Los Angeles Regional Office, in a batch of 90 disability claims reviewed, 24 claims were found to be incorrectly processed.
 Incorrect dates to begin payments were assigned in two out of 30 claims reviewed.

 Just because your claim was denied does not mean you are not eligible for disability benefits.
 As noted above, the VA commonly makes errors in its determinations, by not applying the facts of your case correctly.
 Mistaken denials can also result from the DVA misplacing documents from your file.
 An independent review of documents at a VA regional office found hundreds of evidentiary documents from claimants files had mistakenly been put in the shredding pile.